 AC units don’t need regular service

 Your air conditioner is a machine, and all machines need routine maintenance and tune-ups to keep it performing well.
-Forgo regular service, and you can expect your AC unit to break down more frequently than it should.
+Forgo regular air conditioning service, and you can expect your AC unit to break down more frequently than it should.

 Instead of believing these myths, let your AC operation be guided by air conditioning facts, which will help you save money on utility bills and prolong the life of your AC unit.